-595 Acknowledgements
+Acknowledgements

-We are grateful to the captain and crew of R/V L'Atalante, chartered by IFREMER (French Research Institute for Exploitation of the Sea), Frédéric Vivier (co-chief of the cruise), as well as all participants who have contributed to the success of to the STeP cruise.
+We are grateful to the captain and crew of R/V L'Atalante, chartered by IFREMER (French Research Institute for Exploitation of the Sea), Frédéric Vivier (co-chief of the cruise), as well as all participants who have contributed to the success of to the

+- 625 STeP cruise.
 We particularly thank Bruno Bombled for his technical assistance during the cruise.
-Original SEM micrographs of foraminiferal species (Figure S2, S4, S5) were realized by Romain Mallet at SCIAM (Université

-- 600 d'Angers).
-We fully acknowledge the efficient technical help provided by Sophie Quinchard and Raphäel Hubert-Huard, and Dr. Benedicte Ferré for useful discussions about the oceanography of the study area.
-The research was funded by the projects ABBA (Observatoire des Sciences de l'Univers de Nantes Atlantique), Bi-SMART (University of Angers) and TANDEM project (Région Pays de la Loire).
-We are grateful to Dr. S. Kawagata and one anonymous reviewer for their constructive comments.
-This research is part of the PhD thesis of EF, which is co-funded by French National Program MOPGA (Make - 605 Our Planet Great Again) and the University of Angers.
+Original SEM micrographs of foraminiferal species (Figure S2, S4, S5) were realized by Romain Mallet at SCIAM (Université d'Angers).
+We fully acknowledge the efficient technical help provided by Sophie Quinchard and Raphäel Hubert-Huard.
+The research was funded by the projects ABBA (Observatoire des Sciences de l'Univers de Nantes Atlantique) and Bi-SMART (University of Angers).
+This research is part of the PhD thesis of EF, which is co-funded by French National Program MOPGA (Make Our Planet - 630 Great Again) and the University of Angers.